tekumara/notes/chrome.md

 - On an Apple keyboard: shift - delete x

 NB: you can't delete suggestions that are bookmarks.
 Remove the bookmark instead.

+## Inspecting shared workers

+1. Visit chrome://inspect/#workers
+1. Click inspect on the worker
+1. Devtools will appear with the worker's console log

+You can now navigate to the worker source and place breakpoints.